E1. Geometric and Spatial Reasoning

 Here are some examples of strategies they could use:

-• Draw a grid similar to the one on the floor and place an X in the appropriate square.
+- Draw a grid similar to the one on the floor and place an X in the appropriate square.

-• Indicate the location of the card according to a move on the grid (for example, three squares to the right and four squares up).
+- Indicate the location of the card according to a move on the grid (for example, three squares to the right and four squares up).

-• Indicate the location of the card according to the position of the rows and columns it is found in (for example, 3rd column, 4th row).
+- Indicate the location of the card according to the position of the rows and columns it is found in (for example, 3rd column, 4th row).

-• Indicate the location of the secret card according to cardinal points (for example, three squares to the east and four squares to the north).
+- Indicate the location of the secret card according to cardinal points (for example, three squares to the east and four squares to the north).

 Note: The challenge for students is to think of a reference point from which to indicate the location of the secret card.
 Many students will tend to give instructions based on their location around the grid, but will not write it down (for example, “the secret card is in the 3rd column, 4th row”).
-When the student tries to locate the card, he or she will not know which side of the grid to be on and may not be successful.
+When the student tries to locate the card, they will not know which side of the grid to be on and may not be successful.

 Circulate among the students and observe the clues proposed by the different teams and decide which instructions will be given to the waiting students.
 In order to stimulate discussion, it is preferable to choose two sets of clues that do not have the same degree of clarity and precision.
 When the students have finished, collect all the sheets.